 We quickly realized that they don’t just do coffees to go, surprisingly, have a spacious and cozy basement as well.
-Just as it’s clearly signposted, you’re welcome to enter through their glass side door and go downstairs.
+Just as it’s signposted, you’re welcome to enter through their glass side door and go downstairs.

-One of the biggest reasons why Instil Coffee Dimension became one our favorite cafes in the area is due to how serious and professional they take their coffee.
+One of the biggest reasons why Instil Coffee Dimension became one of our favorite cafes in the area is due to how serious and professional they take their coffee.
 Not only do they change their coffee beans regularly, they even describe where they’ve imported them from, along with the individual ingredients of each cup.